 The third movement has a stronger Spanish flavour and the cello propels the music forward while the violins emote a feeling of anguish.
 This is followed by a recapitulation before a waltz time is introduced, with the violin sounding folk-like.
 Then there is a sweeping passage as the cello and violins dance with joy.
 A brief dialogue between the violin and cello ensues and the movement comes to a muted end.

 The final movement opens with a positive, lively melodic section.
 After a few flourishes the violin reaches into the upper register and softens the mood.
 There is a sense of longing in this section.
 Now the opening is repeated and a positive mood is again achieved.
 The next section features the cello playing only on the second and fourth beats, leading to a folk-like rhythm.
 This is soon left behind as the violin drives the music forward, with a strong cello accompaniment.
 This is a most beautiful melody, which is tempered, but still remains very attractive.
 A repeat of a previous section occurs; the violin interplay is stunning as both violins reach for the sky.
 The work ends on a series of strong chords.

 Arriaga died ten days before his twentieth birthday, apparently of a lung ailment, possibly tuberculosis.
 Many of his works have been lost but at least we are left with these three fine string quartets.

 They are freely available on CD at Amazon US and UK.
 There appear to be at least ten versions.
-I’ve enjoyed Camerata Boccherini and Quartet Sine Nomine.
-They are also on Spotify and there are a host of performances on youtube.
+I’ve enjoyed Camerata Boccherini on the Naxos label and Quartet Sine Nomine on Claves Records.
+There are several versions on Spotify and all quartets are on YouTube and earsense.